MicrosoftDocs/Devices-docs/surface/self-serve-warranty-service.md

 audience: itpro
 ---

-# Surface Self Serve Warranty and Service
+# Surface self-serve warranty and service

 Microsoft 365 Business customers may be eligible to use the beta Surface Self Serve Warranty and Service node in the Microsoft Admin Center to create and manage service orders.
 This new feature allows Global Admins to designate permissions to individuals within their company responsible for supporting warranty and service claims including: